twisterghost/jankbot/README.md

 Finally we come to `"dictionary" : "english.json"`.
 Jankbot is built for DotA 2 which is highly international.
 So, Jankbot can learn different languages!
-Unfortunately, JankDota.com members aren't fluent in much else besides English and idiocy, so we only have an English dictionary out of the box. **HINT HINT if any multilingual people out there want to translate and make some dictionaries we would love you forever!**
+Unfortunately, JankDota's developers aren't fluent in much else besides English and idiocy, so we only have an English dictionary out of the box. **HINT HINT if any multilingual people out there want to translate and make some dictionaries we would love you forever!**